The Conference Cup for the Bertie Joel Trophy. Competition Rules and Playing Conditions

 Players in all matches in the competition will wear traditional white clothing.

-The Club Cricket Conference Limited will supply two umpires for the Final.
+The Club Cricket Conference Limited will supply two umpires for each Semi Final and the Final.
 In all other matches, each Club shall be responsible for the appointment of one umpire who will be a full member of ECB Association of Cricket Officials where possible, and have current CRB clearance.

 Each Club shall be responsible for providing their own scorer for all matches in the Competition.